Medically reviewed by Mr. Omar Tillo — MD, MS, EBOPRAS, FRCS (Plast)

 Patients who are relatively thin and have mild to moderate skin laxity and fat deposits in their lower abdomen can benefit from a mini tummy tuck.
-Many patients undergo the procedure after a pregnancy to get rid of the hanging belly, also called a ‘pooch’ in the abdomen.
+Many patients undergo the plastic surgery after a pregnancy to get rid of the hanging belly, also called a ‘pooch’ in the abdomen.

 A mini tummy tuck requires a small incision (4-8 inches) at the base of the lower abdomen.
-Through this incision, the surgeon removes the excess skin in the lower belly.
+Through this incision, the surgeon removes loose skin in the lower belly.

 A mini tummy tuck targets the lower abdomen, which is the area between the belly button and where the abdomen meets the pubic area.
-As a result, the surgeon can correct the most affected areas following a pregnancy by removing the excess skin or pooch.
+As a result, the surgeon can correct the most affected areas following a pregnancy by removing loose skin or pooch.